DialedRide KineMetric Evidence Desk

 DialedRide KineMetric Telemetry Validation

 The Professional Workflow Loop: First, use 3D Kinematics (like Retül or VeloFit) to establish the ideal rider joint geometry in the laboratory.
-Next, use DialedRide KineMetric to parse real-world telemetry logs—validating that the changes have eliminated asymmetry, delayed muscle fatigue thresholds, and locked in peak kinetic output.
+Next, use DialedRide KineMetric to parse real-world telemetry logs and check whether the changes are associated with better symmetry, delayed fatigue markers, and more repeatable kinetic output.

 System Requirements